By Natalie Eaton

 - Carol of The Bells immediately hooks you as it starts to play.
 Since the group is acapella, the music is their voices.
 Carol of The Bells has no words, so the group almost hums it.
 This cover is very impressive and is also a great song to get you pumped up for anything.

-- Winter White Hymnal is a cover of the original by Simon and Garfunkel.
+- Winter White Hymnal is a cover of the original by Fleet Fox.
 I found this song to sound less haunting than the original, probably because it is in a holiday album.
 The handclapping and soothing melody in the background made me fall in love with this song.

 I have never been more hyped for Christmas than ever after listening to this album.
 Pentatonix has a great variety of slow and fast-paced songs that are great to listen to whenever you want.
 The Best of Pentatonix Christmas is worthy to be played annually every Christmas, and maybe even all year round!